Different ways to say I like in English

 -I like listening to rock music.

-One of the other ways to say I like is to use the word “really”.
+One of the other words for I like is to use the word “really”.
 In other words, If you want to make your sentence a bit better, you can use “I really like…”.
 For example:

 -I really like tennis.